-- 7.15 There are three footbridges connecting to the 'island' Tumbling Bay weir, Crane Mead, and Plaxton Way of which the first is in poor repair but the second has recently been refurbished.
-All are joined by paths of varying widths, and which are quite muddy in winter.
-The footpath via Tumbling Way weir bridge is the shortest route to Ware town centre, but this bridge is narrow and the path runs through the Dockyard (Widbury Hill) trading estate.
-Where bridges are in the ownership of the Canal and Rivers Trust, proposals for these crossings must be discussed with the Trust, to discuss and agree details on design, layout, future ownership, maintenance and technical approval. - 7.16 The lake and surrounding land provide important habitats for flora and fauna; the Herts and Middlesex Wildlife Trust (HMWT) has identified a population of smew duck, for instance, which are fairly uncommon as they are shy and easily disturbed.
-The existing Green Belt space here, comprising the lake and surrounding strip of land, should be preserved for its important biodiversity value.
-As with Gilpins Field, there may be potential for biodiversity enhancement, which could attract funding from development sites in the district that cannot demonstrate biodiversity gain on site. - 7.17 In addition, there is a local aspiration to enable greater public access to the site, where this can be done sustainably.
+- 7.15 In addition, there is a local aspiration to enable greater public access to the site, where this can be done sustainably.
 This would help to tackle the shortfall of such access to natural green space in Ware and could include: - Regularising public access to the green space so that people can continue to enjoy it permanently.
-Either permissive or public footpaths are highly desirable, at least to connect the three footbridges and these paths should be improved to give all-weather surfaces to make them accessible; - Introducing a cycleway from the Crane Mead bridge to the Plaxton Way bridge, with a full-width all-weather surface.
+Either permissive or public footpaths are highly desirable, at least to connect the three footbridges and these paths should be improved to give all-weather surfaces to make them accessible; - Introducing a cycleway from the Crane Mead bridge to the Plaxton Way bridge, with a fullwidth all-weather surface.
 Access to the Crane Mead bridge could be improved by providing ramps at either end in addition to the current steps.
 The Plaxton Way bridge is already suitable for cycles, although conditions of access through the estate road beyond are not fully clear; - Providing a direct cycleway leading into Star Street but bypassing the Dockyard trading estate, as the route via Tumbling Way weir bridge and the Dockyard trading estate is clearly unsuitable as a cycleway.
 This could be achieved either via a new bridge at the north end of the island or by widening the Tumbling Bay weir bridge and building a new cycle path behind the trading estate by the River Lea (backwater).
-This would give a much more direct and useful cycling route than currently available. - 7.18 Proposals for new or amended bridge crossings should be required to make an assessment of the visual impacts, taking into consideration any existing features / crossings.
+This would give a much more direct and useful cycling route than currently available. - 7.16 Proposals for new or amended bridge crossings should be required to make an assessment of the visual impacts, taking into consideration any existing features / crossings.
 Any works, including ramps etc, will also need to ensure that there are no adverse impacts to the safe navigation of the waterway, stability of the waterway or existing infrastructure such as culverts or access along the towpath, including horse drawn boats or operational activities such as dredging.
 Works will likely require separate consent from Defra and proposals should also be clearly set out how any improvements would be funded / maintained.